un-ts/eslint-plugin-import-x/.changeset/witty-garlics-destroy.md

 "eslint-plugin-import-x": minor
 ---

 When `eslint-plugin-import-x` was forked from `eslint-plugin-import`, we copied over the default resolver (which is `eslint-import-resolver-node`) as well.
-However, this resolver doesn't supports `exports` in the `package.json` file, and the current maintainer of the `eslint-import-resolver-node` (@ljharb) simply refuses implementing this feature and he even locked the issue (https://github.com/import-js/eslint-plugin-import/issues/1810).
+However, this resolver doesn't supports `exports` in the `package.json` file, and the current maintainer of the `eslint-import-resolver-node` (@ljharb) doesn't have the time implementing this feature and he locked the issue (https://github.com/import-js/eslint-plugin-import/issues/1810).

 So we decided to implement our own resolver that "just works".
-The new resolver is built upon the [`@dual-bundle/import-meta-resolve`](https://www.npmjs.com/package/@dual-bundle/import-meta-resolve) that implements the full Node.js [Resolver Algorithm](https://nodejs.org/dist/v14.21.3/docs/api/esm.html#esm_resolver_algorithm).
+The new resolver is built upon the [`enhanced-resolve`](https://www.npmjs.com/package/enhanced-resolve) that implements the full Node.js [Resolver Algorithm](https://nodejs.org/dist/v14.21.3/docs/api/esm.html#esm_resolver_algorithm).
 The resolver is shipped with the `eslint-plugin-import-x` package.

 We do not plan to implement reading `baseUrl` and `paths` from the `tsconfig.json` file in this resolver.
 If you need this feature, please checkout [eslint-import-resolver-typescript](https://www.npmjs.com/package/eslint-import-resolver-typescript), [eslint-import-resolver-oxc](https://www.npmjs.com/package/eslint-import-resolver-oxc), [eslint-import-resolver-next](https://www.npmjs.com/package/eslint-import-resolver-next), or other similar resolvers.